Tuesday, April 29, 2025

 Srirangam Railway Gate

 Very soon, railway gates in Tamil Nadu could become automated taking away the manual process from the traditional gateman who have been manning the gates over the last several decades.
+47year old R Balakrishnan has been at the Srirangam Kaattu Azhagiya Singar Koil railway gate for over a dozen years now.
+In addition to two 12 hour days, he is at the gate thrice a week during the night making it a 60 hour work week for him.

-a gatekeeper signed in at 8pm for a 12 hour schedule.
+On Wednesday (April 2) night, he signed in at 8pm for a 12 hour schedule.
 With the dramatic increase in train services over the last few years, there is very little rest for him through the night.

 The Gateman's role

 It is just past 11.15pm and Chennai Egmore bound Rockfort express makes its way past the gate after having stopped at the Srirangam station.
-The train that left Tiruchirapalli Junction at 10.50pm has passed the Ariyamangalam gate after Ponmalai.
-The station master at Srirangam calls tue gatekeeper on the traditional magnetic phone to inform him of the upcoming train with the alarm signal going off, an indication that the gate will have to close the gate within 2 minutes.
-Only after the gate is closed the gate will the signal clear for the train to cross Ariyamangalam on the South side and Valadi on the North side.
+He recounts the process for him to close the gate even as the train that left Tiruchirapalli Junction at 10.50pm has passed the Ariyamangalam gate after Ponmalai “The station master at Srirangam calls me on the traditional magnetic phone to inform me of the upcoming train and informs me that the alarm signal will go off now, an indication that I will have to close the gate within 2 minutes.
+Only after I close the gate will the signal clear for the train to cross Ariyamangalam on the South side and Valadi on the North side.”

-The clock has ticked to 11.35pm and he is back on the magnetic phone with the Station Master who tells the gatekeeper that the Nagercoil bound express from Tambaram will be the next on the track and that he will have to close the gate after the red alarm alert goes off at the gate.
+The clock has ticked to 11.35pm and he is back on the magnetic phone with the Station Master who tells him that the Nagercoil bound express from Tambaram will be the next on the track and that he will have to close the gate after the red alarm alert goes off at the gate.
 He goes and operates the gate boom lock that results in the closure of the gate and it getting locked.

-With every passing train, a gatekeeper has to look at multiple aspects.
+With every passing train, he has to look at multiple aspects.
 He has to direct the white lit torch on himself (photo above) when the train passes.
 He has to see if the driver is showing the green light towards him and if the guard is doing the same.
 He has to look at the wheels of the coaches and has to immediately inform the station master if there are any shortcomings.
 Also, he has to see if the brake rod is functioning and the sound of the wheels is consistent in all the coaches

 He has a whistle that he blows when he sees coach related issues including when passengers are hanging outside the train in any of the coaches.
 When the train has passed the gate, he has to see that the red light is flickering on the back of the last coach for night trains.